5 Ways to Avoid Burnout

 Practise self-care

 Practising self-care enables you to be better equipped to confidently make choices about the things that are important to you.
 Self-care isn’t about bubble baths and candles (although they are very nice).
 It’s about being aware of your physical, mental and emotional needs.
 Start doing things daily that support you in these areas.
-Sleep, exercise and eating a healthy diet should be included in your self-care as they are important for your mental, emotional and physical health.
+Sleep, exercise and eating a healthy diet should be included in your self-care plans as they are important for your mental, emotional and physical health.

 Self-care starts with you!